rwarbelow/ruby-and-apis/_posts/2015-11-21-flashcard-game.markdown

 1. Check whether or not the CSV file exists.
 If it does not, prompt the user to enter a new filename.
 1. Output your results into JSON format.
-1. Allow both CSVs and
+1. Allow both CSVs and text files containing JSON to be used for card data.
+1. Use [Time.now](http://ruby-doc.org/core-2.2.3/Time.html#method-c-now) to generate a dynamic results file name.
+1. Put incorrectly answered cards back into the iteration to be asked again.